 Today, passion is still the embodiment of the business, with maintaining communication and the development of innovative ideas, a priority.

-started winery
+Winery started

 On the advice of a friend, Carmelo D'Aquino went to the country town of Orange 250km west of Sydney.
 He started a small winery in a tin shed in 1946, producing 6 barrels of wine in his first year.

-registered winery
+Registered winery

 He officially registered his wine making company (D’Aquino Brothers Pty Ltd) in Orange on 22nd May 1952 after building new premises on the current head office site.

-business handover
+Business handover

 Carmelo continued to run the business until 1970, when he retired after selling the business to his daughter Zina and husband Illuminato D’Aquino.